VIPTankz/DeepLearningDrQ/README.md

 If you wish to to run this code, the environment.yml file is provided to replicate environment (this was done on windows with conda).

-To run the agent, just do:
-main.py 0 0 0
+To run the agent, replicate the environment using the environment.yml file and run the follwing command: main.py 0 0 0

 This however can take a very long time to run, especially on a regular desktop pc.